What is Osteopathy?

 Osteopaths are primary healthcare practitioners and are trained to recognise conditions that require medical referral.
 They are also trained to perform standard examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.

 Osteopathy is covered by most private health funds and by Medicare’s Chronic Disease Management (CDM) Plans.
-Osteopaths are registered providers for DVA patients, as well as by ReturnToWorkSA and motor accident insurers.
+Osteopaths are registered providers for ReturnToWorkSA and motor vehicle accident insurers (MVA).

 Who are our Osteopaths?

-We have two highly experienced Osteopaths at Southside, with a combined total of over 22 years experience.
+We have three highly experienced Osteopaths at Southside, with a combined total of over 52 years experience.

-What to expect when you visit an Osteopath
+What SHOULD I expect when I visit an Osteopath?

 During your first consultation, your Osteopath will ask questions and conduct a full osteopathic and orthopaedic examination.
 You will normally be asked to remove some of your outer layers of clothing, depending on the area of your body requiring treatment.
 Following osteopathic treatment, your Osteopath may need additional investigations such as x-ray, scans or blood tests.
 This will allow a full diagnosis and suitable treatment plan to be developed for you.
 If needed, your Osteopath may refer you on to another health professional.

-Do you need a referral from your GP?
+Do I need a referral from MY GP?

 Many patients are referred to Osteopaths by their Doctor, other health practitioners or personal trainers.
 However, as Osteopaths are primary practitioners, you can make an appointment without a referral.